 It’s simple, and it doesn’t take a lot of time:

-- Start by creating your profile in a web browser or downloading our iOS app
+- Start by creating your profile in a web browser

 - Choose Spam Collector from the dashboard